-Mental Health Conditions or Substance Abuse.
-Covered services shown below for the medically necessary treatment of mental health conditions or substance abuse, or to prevent the deterioration of chronic conditions.
+Mental Health or Substance Use Disorder.
+Covered services shown below for the medically necessary treatment of mental health or substance use disorder, or to prevent the deterioration of chronic conditions.

-- 1. Inpatient hospital services and services from a residential treatment center as stated in the "Hospital" provision of this section, for inpatient services and supplies. - 2.
+- Inpatient hospital services and services from a residential treatment center as stated in the "Hospital" provision of this section, for inpatient services and supplies. - 2.
 Partial hospitalization programs, including intensive outpatient programs and visits to a day treatment center.
-Partial hospitalization programs are is covered as stated in the "Hospital" provision of this section, for outpatient services and supplies.
+Partial hospitalization programs are is covered as stated in the "Hospital" provision of this section, for outpatient services and supplies. - 3.
+Physician visits during a covered inpatient stay.

-- 3. Physician visits during a covered inpatient stay. - 4.
-Physician visits (including online visits) and intensive in-home behavioral health programs for outpatient psychotherapy or psychological testing for the treatment of mental health conditions or substance abuse.
+- 4. Physician visits (including virtual visits) and intensive in-home behavioral health programs for outpatient psychotherapy or psychological testing for the treatment of mental health or substance use disorder.
 This includes nutritional counseling for the treatment of eating disorders such as anorexia nervosa and bulimia nervosa. - 5.
-Behavioral health treatment for pervasive developmental disorder or autism.
-See the section BENEFITS FOR PERVASIVE DEVELOPMENTAL DISORDER OR AUTISM for a description of the services that are covered.
-Note: You must obtain pre-service review for all behavioral health treatment services for the treatment of pervasive developmental disorder or autism in order for these services to be covered by this plan (see UTILIZATION REVIEW PROGRAM for details). - 6.
-Diagnosis and all medically necessary treatment of severe mental illness or a person of any age and serious emotional disturbances of a child.
+Behavioral health treatment for autism spectrum disorders.
+See the section BENEFITS FOR AUTISM SPECTRUM DISORDERS for a description of the services that are covered.
+Note: You must obtain pre-service review for all behavioral health treatment services for the treatment of autism spectrum disorders in order for these services to be covered by this plan (see UTILIZATION REVIEW PROGRAM for details).

-Treatment for substance abuse does not include smoking cessation programs, nor treatment for nicotine dependency or tobacco use.
+Treatment for substance use disorder does not include smoking cessation programs, nor treatment for nicotine dependency or tobacco use.
 Certain services are covered under the "Preventive Care Services" benefit Please see that provision for further details.